Starting from the 36th Cycle, the annual gross amount of a standard scholarship is € 17.500,00.

 - apply for an extension of the research abroad

-- submit a continuity declaration, to use each two months if the stay abroad is ongoing and longer than 60 days (in order to be paid through bimonthly instalments rather than in a single payment at the end of the stay)
+- submit a continuity declaration, to use every two months if the stay abroad is ongoing and longer than 60 days (in order to be paid through bimonthly instalments rather than in a single payment at the end of the stay)

 - submit a notification of the end of their stay abroad within and not later than two weeks from their arrival in Italy